 The Akron BioMedical Corridor, located in downtown Akron, brings together three nationally known hospitals (Akron General Medical Center, Akron Children’s Hospital and Summa Health System), the Northeast Ohio Medical University (NEOMED) and a world-leading biomaterial center at the University of Akron.

-The Corridor also hosts the Akron Global Business Accelerator, the winner of the 2008 National Business Incubation Association Incubator Innovation Award, and The Bit Factory, a start-up accelerator designed around a collaborative philosophy and work space that fosters growth and acceleration.
+The Corridor also hosts the Akron Global Business Accelerator, the winner of the 2008 National Business Incubation Association Incubator Innovation Award, The Bit Factory, a start-up accelerator designed around a collaborative philosophy and work space that fosters growth and acceleration, and Bounce, an innovation hub that brings together startup founders, small businesses, large corporations, investors, makers, individual innovators, artists, and universities to create meaningful connections that serve Northeast Ohio’s entrepreneurial and innovation community.

 A key component of the Corridor is the Akron BioInvestments Funds, which provides access to grants and loans to appropriate companies.
 The Akron BioMedical Corridor focuses on orthopedics, wound healing, burns, imaging and advanced functional materials applications and devices.